-This replica of the Leaning Tower of Pisa was constructed in 1934 by industrialist Robert Ilg as part of a recreation park for employees of the Ilg Hot Air Electric Ventilating Company of Chicago.
+This Leaning Tower of Pisa replica was constructed in 1934 by industrialist Robert Ilg as part of a recreation park for employees of the Ilg Hot Air Electric Ventilating Company of Chicago.
 Some say it was to commemorate the 600th anniversary of the Pisa version, others say it held water for swimming pools.

-Through the years, this roadside attraction has been renovated and it now boasts four fountains and a 20-foot pool.
+Through the years, the Niles Leaning Tower has been renovated and it now boasts four fountains and a 20-foot pool.
 It’s a great stop for your next road trip if you want to get a piece of Italy in suburban Chicago, want to take a goofy tourist photo of yourself holding it up, or want to take in an open-air summer music concert underneath the tower.

 Photos of the Leaning Tower of Niles in 2008: